mannjaiswalmj/mannjaiswalmj/README.md

 ![MasterHead](https://1.bp.blogspot.com/-7A4WynwLsMw/XbBpCXG8fHI/AAAAAAAAMt4/uOa1bpLskYgrwGbllhSu2SDj_Mig8SXJQCLcBGAsYHQ/s1600/2000_600px.gif)
 <h1 align="center">Hi 👋, I'm Mann Jaiswal</h1>
-<h3 align="center">🚀 Aspiring Software Developer with a deep-seated love for Android Development.
+<h3 align="center">🚀 Aspiring Software Developer with a deep-seated love for Java & Android Development.
 I thrive on the thrill of turning code into sleek, user-friendly apps that bring meaningful experiences to life.</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mannjaiswalmj&label=Profile%20views&color=0e75b6&style=flat" alt="mannjaiswalmj" /> </p>

 - 🔭 I’m currently working on **Social Media App**

-- 🌱 I’m currently learning **Jetpack compose**
+- 🌱 I’m currently learning **Microservices**

 - 📚 Forever a student at heart, I'm fueled by curiosity and a burning desire to learn and innovate.
 My journey involves unraveling the complexities of the tech universe, one challenge at a time

-- 💬 Ask me about **Android, Kotlin, C++, Java, XML**
+- 💬 Ask me about **Java, Spring Boot, Android, Kotlin, SQL**

 - 💡 I believe in the power of technology to shape the future, and I'm on a mission to craft cutting-edge solutions that make a real impact.

-- 📫 How to reach me **mannjaiswalmj@gmail.com**
+- 📫 How to reach me **official.mannjaiswal@gmail.com**

 - 🌟 When I'm not tapping away on my keyboard, you'll find me exploring new trails, sipping on coffee, or engrossed in a sci-fi novel.

-- ⚡ Fun fact **Embracing bugs with a smile, because every issue is an opportunity to learn. 🐞**
+- ⚡ Fun fact **I code DSA in privte repositories.🐞**